hummusonrails/personal-site/src/posts/2023-01-02-high-level-to-rust-part-2.md

 Finally, we will introduce Rust's support for concurrent programming and provide examples of how to write concurrent code in Rust.

-By the end of this post, you should have a good understanding of Rust's capabilities for systems programming and how to use Rust to build efficient reliable systems-level applications.
+By the end of this post, you should have a good beginning understanding of Rust's capabilities for systems programming and how to use Rust to build efficient reliable systems-level applications.

 ## Rust for Systems Programming

 Rust is particularly well-suited for systems programming tasks due to its focus on safety and efficiency.
-Some of the reasons why Rust is a good choice for systems programming include:
+Rust has a number of features that make it well-suited for systems programming, including:

-Memory safety: Rust's ownership and borrowing system helps to prevent common memory errors such as null or dangling pointer references.
+* **Memory safety**: Rust's ownership and borrowing system helps to prevent common memory errors such as null or dangling pointer references.
 This is particularly important for systems programming tasks, where such errors can have serious consequences.
 In Rust, every value has a single owner, and when the owner goes out of scope, the value is automatically deallocated.
 This helps to prevent memory leaks and other errors.

-Concurrent programming capabilities: Rust has strong support for concurrent programming, including a threading model and synchronization primitives such as mutexes and atomic variables.
+* **Concurrent programming capabilities**: Rust has strong support for concurrent programming, including a threading model and synchronization primitives such as mutexes and atomic variables.
 This makes it well-suited for building systems that need to handle multiple tasks concurrently.
 Rust's threading model is based on the concept of ownership and borrowing, which helps to prevent data races and other concurrent programming errors.

-Efficient code: Rust is designed to produce efficient code, with a focus on minimizing the overhead of runtime checks and garbage collection.
+* **Efficient code**: Rust is designed to produce efficient code, with a focus on minimizing the overhead of runtime checks and garbage collection.
 This makes it well-suited for building systems that need to be fast and performant.
-Rust's static typing and lack of a runtime also contribute to its efficiency.

 Here are a few examples of how Rust can be used for systems programming tasks:

 * **Building operating systems**: Rust has been used to build some operating systems, including [Redox](https://www.redox-os.org/) and [Fuchsia](https://fuchsia.dev/).
 Its memory safety and concurrent programming capabilities make it well-suited for this type of task.
-For example, the Redox uses Rust's ownership and borrowing system to prevent memory errors and its threading model to support concurrency.
+For example, the Redox OS uses Rust's ownership and borrowing system to prevent memory errors and its threading model to support concurrency.
 * **Building web servers**: Rust has some libraries and frameworks for building web servers, such as [Rocket](https://rocket.rs/) and [Actix](https://actix.rs/).
 Its efficiency and concurrent programming capabilities make it a great choice for handling high levels of traffic and requests.
 For example, Rocket uses Rust's macro system to provide a clean and expressive API for building web applications.
 * **Building low-level applications**: Rust's low-level control and efficient code make it well-suited for building applications that need to interact directly with hardware or perform other low-level tasks.
 For example, Rust can be used to build device drivers or other applications that need to interface with hardware directly.
 It also has support for inline assembly and the ability to interoperate with C code, which gives developers the flexibility to use low-level features when needed.